DOdrums/PortfolioProjectThree/README.md

 * [datascienceparichay](https://datascienceparichay.com/article/python-check-list-contains-only-numbers/) - to check if a string/list of strings consists of digits
 * [finxter](https://blog.finxter.com/how-to-convert-a-string-list-to-an-integer-list-in-python/#:~:text=The%20most%20Pythonic%20way%20to,x)%20built%2Din%20function.) - to convert a list of strings to a list of integers
 * [stackoverflow(answer from Arash)](https://stackoverflow.com/a/70391597/16545052) - to delete rows of data from google sheet
+* [stackoverflow(answer from Shubham Naik)](https://stackoverflow.com/a/2803877/16545052) - to convert string date to datetime object

 ## Testing